Academicians Campus Tour: Professor Lee Chack Fan and SFC Students Unlock the Scientific Codes of Major National Projects

 2025-11-28

-Professor Lee Chack Fan at SFC
+Professor Lee Chack Fan with All Teachers and Students

 Professor Lee began by addressing the historical suffering caused by Yangtze River floods, illustrating the urgency and necessity of the Three Gorges Project with century-long flood data and vivid descriptions of the unique geographical phenomenon known as the “Jingjiang Perched River.”
 He then traced the project’s century-long journey—from initial proposals to final completion—and demystified its core engineering design using accessible language.
 Emphasizing the principle of “harmonizing ecological protection with development,” he also highlighted the cultural preservation efforts and environmental safeguards implemented by scientists and engineers during construction, thereby conveying a holistic vision of “engineering water management plus ecological water management.”
 This narrative helped students grasp, in a tangible way, the significance and breakthroughs of modern engineering.